 Contrary to other analysts in the learning technology industry, I come at LMS buying topics from a vendor’s selling standpoint.
 After selling 100+ learning solutions, I’ve developed a viewpoint that is much different from someone who has purchased 1, 2, or even 10 systems.

-Contrary to every other analyst in the learning technology industry, I come at the LMS buying topics from a vendor selling standpoint.
-Selling one hundred LMSs gives you a viewpoint much different than if you bought 1, 2, or 10 LMSs.
-Believe me, buying is easy, buying well is tougher and selling is the most difficult.
-I can definitively say that in my 13 years selling high-end LMSs I have met every type of LMS buyer – dozens of times each including the:
+Believe me, buying is easy.
+Buying well is tougher.
+And selling is the most difficult.
+I can definitively say that in my past 13 years selling high-end LMSs I’ve met every type of LMS buyer – dozens of times each – including the:

 Educated, prepared buyers always knew the answers to the above questions and most often turned into great clients because they took the time to accurately define their requirements and find the right partner.
 Defining your LMS requirements like a professional helps you cut through the marketing fluff of 600 potential LMS vendors and find the closest match to you and your needs.

 So how do you define your requirements and become an educated buyer?
 Where do you start?
-The very best buyers I’ve encountered defined their LMS requirements though the lens of their business in the following five categories:
+The very best buyers I’ve encountered defined their LMS requirements through the lens of their business in five key categories.

 Unsophisticated buyers, lured by the sirens of marketing hype, start and stop with the functional requirements, but educated experienced buyers continue on with the following.

 Technical requirements center around deployment models, integration ability, customization strategy, feature development, enhancements and most importantly security.

 Learning systems contain a wealth of data that could potentially be useful for identity thief and corporate espionage.
 As a result, defining your technical requirements is very important.
 To get you started, here are some things you should be thinking about: